giridhar7632/firebase-database/README.md

 ### Create a form

 Now we are going to create a form to get the input from the user.

-Now we can say that forms in HTML are slightly different from that are in React.
+We can say that forms in HTML are slightly different from that are in React.
 The form elements like `<input />`, `<select />`, `<textarea />` are responsible on their own to handle the user input and update their respective values.
 But in React, the forms are controlled by components using `state`.
 Learn more about React forms [here](https://reactjs.org/docs/forms.html).

-Go to `App.js` file, and create a `<form>`  with two `<input>` elements for Name and Email along with label, and a `Submit` button.
+Now navigate to `App.js` file, and create a `<form>`  with two `<input>` elements for `Name` and `Email` with respective labels, and a `Submit` button.

 ```javascript
 import React from 'react';